For Parents . . .

 The Jotham's Journey series is a favorite among hundreds of thousands of families around the world.
 They choose one of the four stories each Advent season, reading one chapter per night.
 Each chapter ends with a devotional thought that focuses Christmas on Christ, and can impact your children in powerful ways.
 However, while these stories are not graphic, they do contain some violence and some scary situations.
 Jesus wasn't born into a perfect, sinless world.
 He was born into a sometimes cold and cruel world, and a hint of that shows through these stories.
 We recommend that if you have very young or sensitive children, you pre-read each chapter and skip over those parts you feel might be frightening to them until they're older.

 That said, we need to add that we've had literally thousands of letters and comments from parents telling us how much their children loved the Jotham stories, and what an impact they had on them.
 Those children range everywhere from three years old to college age!
 You, of course, need to be the judge for your own family.

 Amon's Adventure is very similar to the Jotham series, except that it's for Easter.
 The story centers on Jotham's son, thirty years later, and everything we said about Jotham above applies here.

-The Mike Danford Series is an adventure series for pre-teens.
+The Mike Danford Series is an adventure series for teens and pre-teens.
 It centers around two seventeen-year-old high school students who love to build things, invent things, and have adventures.
 Those adventures always get them into trouble with bad guys, though, and it's always up to them to save the day.
 This series is designed to teach basic Biblical concepts like selflessness, honoring your father and mother, faith in God, and so forth.
 The boys live by the motto "There's nothing wrong with doing right," which often helps them make good decisions.